Master of Beauty

 November 10 through January 20, 2019

-On view in the Atrium and in the Weil Gallery
+On view in the Atrium and Weil Galleries

 Lino Tagliapietra said, “I think in glass.
 I think about the material, the fire, the technique, the movement.”
 His thoughts become the basis for extraordinary sculptures, a selection of which will be on view in Lino Tagliapietra: Master of Beauty.